-It is possible to transfer between the different MEng Computing degree specialisms at any point up until April in the fourth year of your programme, provided you have chosen elective modules in the third and fourth year which satisfy the compulsory module requirements for the target specialism
+It is possible to transfer between the different MEng Computing degree specialisms at any point up until April in the fourth year of your programme, provided you have chosen elective modules in Years Three and Four which satisfy the compulsory module requirements for the target specialism.

-Please find the full Academic Regulations at www.imperial.ac.uk/about/governance/academic- governance/regulations/.
+Please find the full Academic Regulations at www.imperial.ac.uk/about/governance/academic-governance/regulations/.
 Please follow the prompts to find the set of regulations relevant to your programme of study.